manastalukdar/manastalukdar.github.io/blog/2023/12/26/productivity-performance-software-engineering-teams-part-2/readme.md

 This methodology can easily, and indeed has been easily, incorporated into a programmatic framework.
 As with any software, good design is essential to ensure it is scalable and maintainable.
 To that end, we can abstract data ingestion, processing and analysis into there distinct steps and the output of each steps results in

 - Raw data: These are chunked `json` files with the raw `REST` data from GitHub and Jira APIs serialized into a `json` schema.
-- Processed data: This is tabular data in the desired data model obtained from processing the raw data obtained as chunked `json` files.
+- Processed data: This is tabular data in the desired data model obtained from processing the raw data previously obtained as chunked `json` files.
 The tabular data is stored as `csv`, but can be persisted as relational data.
 - Analyzed data: This is also tabular data that analyses the processed data and presents it in a consumable and actionable format.
 It can be stored as `csv` or as relational data.

 ### Data Integration

 Data integration (DI) ensures that the relevant data from the various sources outlined above are ingested and integrated into the system in a continuous basis.
 First step is to determine storage for the raw files.
 This may be some share somewhere, or S3, Azure blogs, GCS.
 The next step is to wrap the DI code into a job.
 This may be in the form of a lambda function or a service running as part of a Cloud platform.
 It is extremely important to have observability in this process with adequate logging and instrumentation.
-It is also important to have some ability to notify when something goes wrong.
+It is very important to have the ability to notify when something goes wrong.

 ### Data Processing